yereverluvinunclebert/tbSteampunk-clock-calendar/README.md

 	* Has up to five working alarms.
 	* All the steampunk controls working and functioning as designed, responds to keyboard and mouse events.
  	* The time slider now advances time using a logarthmic scale.
+ 	* Alarms can be set via the time slider.
 	* Has a fully functioning preference utility.
 	* Has full documentation and help.
 	* Demonstrates the use of TwinBasic and Cairo Graphics working together.